YunoHost-Apps/yellow_ynh/doc/DESCRIPTION.md

-Yellow is for people who make small websites
+Yellow is for people who make small websites.